goharbor/community/SUBPROJECT_GOVERNANCE.md

 * Approval requires consensus from active subproject maintainers, or Harbor Maintainer approval when bootstrapping or resolving a deadlock.

-Harbor Maintainer:

-* Uses the existing process in `GOVERNANCE.md`: nomination by an existing Harbor Maintainer and supermajority election by existing Harbor Maintainers.

 ## Inactivity

-Anyone may step down from a reviewer, subproject maintainer, or Harbor Maintainer role.
+Anyone may step down from a reviewer or subproject maintainer role.

 Inactive reviewers and subproject maintainers may be moved to emeritus status by PR after reasonable contact attempts.
 The purpose is to keep ownership accurate and make room for active contributors.

-Harbor Maintainer removal remains governed by `GOVERNANCE.md`.

 ## Records